popphp/popphp/README.md

 The router object is one of the main components of a Pop application.
 It serves as the gatekeeper that routes requests to their proper controller.

-With the `application.php` config above, the actions listed  will be routed to methods within the `MyApp\Controller\IndexController` object, `index()`, `users()`, `edit($id)` and `error()` respectively.
+With the `app.php` config above, the actions listed  will be routed to methods within the `MyApp\Controller\IndexController` object, `index()`, `users()`, `edit($id)` and `error()` respectively.

 The route '/users[/]' allows for an optional trailing slash.
 The route '/edit/:id' is expecting a value